1. Warren Hastings was the first ___________.

 Explanation: Hindu law was applied to Hindus in personal and civil matters.

-35. In Hastings’ judicial system, Muslim law was applied in matters of:
+35. In Hastings’ judicial system, Muslim law was applied in matters of___________.

 A) Civil disputes among Hindus